SrishtiPandey04/Algorithm-Visualizer/README.md

-This is my Algorithm Visualizer
+# This is my Algorithm Visualizer
+This project shows how the algorithms works.